Biggest release ever! brainCloud 3.2

 - New restriction: We are now limiting the maximum number of leaderboard entries that can be requested in a single page using GetGlobalLeaderboardPage().
 If your request exceeds the limit we just adjust it within the limits (beginning from the lower index).
 The new immediate limit will be 100 entries, but we plan to further reduce that to 50 entries beginning February 15th.
 This constant is tweakable per app so contact us if you need us to temporarily adjust that for you.

-- API Change – Leaderboard Size: We are removing the <getLeaderboardSize> field from GetGlobalLeaderboardPage().
+field from GetGlobalLeaderboardPage().
 Unfortunately, it is an expensive operation that many clients set to true, but often were not using (and certainly doesn’t need to be individually retrieved per page).
 We’ve replaced this operation with separate calls, GetGlobalLeaderboardEntryCount() and GetGlobalLeaderboardEntryCountByVersion().
 Compatibility: The old API will continue to work for earlier client libraries.
 The change is effective starting in client library 3.2 and greater.

 - We’ve extended